 According to Forbes, 60% of managers claim that new graduates do not have the critical thinking and problem solving skills necessary for the job.
 Sounds like there is a missing link between what is taught in the classroom and the skills needed in the outside world.

-One way to find this missing connection is through the hands-on approach.
+One way to find this missing connection is through the hands-on learning approach.
 According to a study done at University of Chicago, hands-on projects activate multiple regions of the brain promoting deeper understanding and problem-solving.

 Benefits of hands-on learning are more apparent in STEM education: students can build a functional understanding of difficult concepts and develop an ability to create and conduct their own experiments.
 Here are a few examples of hands-on learning with zSpace: